wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 ```

 Both `scanObject` and `enumeratePointers` enumerate reference fields in an
 object.
-However, they are used differently.
+However, they are used in totally different places.

 #### Scanning.scanObject